 5) Zone out with music

 For many people, plugging in their earphones to listen to music allows them to block out surrounding distractions.
-Try apps such as 8tracks that have a variety of genres and create a playlist that can last for your entire working day.
+Try apps such as 8tracks that boast variety of genres and create a playlist that can go on for your entire working day.
 You can select the subtle and soothing genres of ambient, study or chill for work.
-It even lets you mix up multiple genres to create mash-ups and eclectic fusions.
+It even lets you mix up multiple genres to create mash ups and eclectic fusions.
 For me, the playlist Drown the noise, works wonders.
 Have a listen and you might find it helpful too.